 Develop key messages that communicate with and speak to the right audiences.
 Messages need to be clear, credible and resonate with your audience.
 A critical part of the message development process is understanding where your audience is coming from so you can make your messages powerfully meaningful to them.
 That’s where research comes in.
 What data do you need to best understand your audience?

-Step 3: Communications planning
+Step 3: Internal communication planning

 Building on the core messaging you have identified and developed, your next step is to create a plan that articulates the approach for achieving the goals identified in Step 1 through communication.